Integrate Microsoft

 - Authentication Policy Administrator

-- Cloud App security Administrator
+- Cloud App Security Administrator

 - Cloud Device Administrator